MileHacker Logo

 Spending Locally

-• Prioritize local hotels, restaurants, market vendors, and guides.
+• Prioritize local hotels, restaurants, market vendors, plus local experts.

-• This ensures your money directly benefits the local economy.
+• This ensures your spending directly helps the local economy.

 • Hire local guides for heritage sites; they offer insight and unmediated economic aid.